 We have again included a ‘Pupils and parents’ section, which we believe provides some of the most compelling reading in the Guide.
 For those thinking about boarding, it is a marvellously positive advert for one of the real beacons of British education and a great credit to the whole of the boarding sector.
 Here is a small cross-section of the many contributions received from those currently boarding in the UK.

-I have been a boarder at Dean Close for almost five years, since I was nine years old, and couldn’t imagine anything different.
+The pupils speak… I have been a boarder at Dean Close, since I was nine years old, and couldn’t imagine anything different.
 My family move every two or three years so having somewhere else to call ‘home’ is very nice.
-The achievements I have accomplished and watched others achieve at School are amazing.
+The achievements I have accomplished and watched others achieve at school are amazing.
 Dean Close has really made me feel proud of myself and more confident in what I can do.
 I’ve learnt to shoot an air rifle and a .22 rifle, I’ve been able to participate in over 20 Speech and Drama Cheltenham Festival classes, achieved four LAMDA exam distinctions and honours in a Victoria College exam.
 I would never have been able to do all of this at an SCE (Service Children’s Education) or state school.
-From a boarding perspective, my house is not in the centre of School so it feels like I can go ‘home’ at the end of the day.
-I was lucky to have two of my siblings at School when I started and I made friends quickly.
+From a boarding perspective, my house is not in the centre of school so it feels like I can go ‘home’ at the end of the day.
+I was lucky to have two of my siblings at school when I started and I made friends quickly.
 A lot of my friends are military children too, which helps because they understand things that some of my other friends can’t.
 When I first came to Dean Close my dad was deployed and it was a hard time for me as I was new to being away from home.
 My mum and younger sister were at home in Germany and my dad was away for some time.
 My houseparent always made time for me to call and Skype my dad.
-We also have our own email accounts so we can send e-blueys and the School gets blueys in if you want them.
+We also have our own email accounts so we can send e-blueys and the school gets blueys in if you want them.
 When I joined the Senior School, I was quite nervous about the older girls in the House and whether or not there would be people who understood what it is like.
 I had nothing to worry about, as the girls were all so kind and everyone wanted to help make my time here the best it can be.

 Subscribe / latest articles and news from our schools